Bayesian data-driven discovery of partial differential equations with variable coefficients: Introduction

 \section{Introduction}

-Identifying the governing laws in physical systems is one of the most essential tasks in scientific researches.
-The physics laws can usually be described with ordinary or partial differential equations.
-The detailed form of the model often remains to be found in many cases.
-While the experimental data is relatively easy to obtain, the form of the equations was not easy to determine in the past.
-Luckily, the automatic data-driven discovery of hidden equations is enabled by the rapid progress in statistical machine learning in the last few decades.
+Identifying the governing laws in physical systems is of high interest in many scientific fields, including fluid dynamics, plasma dynamics, nonlinear optics, mesoscale ocean closures, computational chemistry, and so on.
+Many complex physical laws could be described by partial differential equations (PDEs).
+For each specific scientific task, the detailed form of the PDE often remains to be found.
+In the era of big data, when rich experimental data is available, it gives rise to an opportunity to automatically transform these data into physical laws.
+Recently, the fashion of data-driven discovery of hidden equations has been enabled by the rapid progress in statistics and machine learning.

 In a dynamical system taking the form of